Santa Susana High School: Battle for Milquarious

 Santa Susana High School won the grand prize of $20,000 in the Got Milk?
 “Battle for Milquarious, White Gold Milkdonkulous Giveaway.”
 The contest was designed to encourage teens to get creative with their video-making skills for a chance to win thousands of dollars for their public high schools’ art programs.

 USCC

-In 2011, four students competed in a worldwide Cyber security competition from the United States Cyber Challenge sponsored by the several US government agencies.
+In 2011, four students competed in a worldwide Cyber security competition from the United States Cyber Challenge sponsored by several US government agencies.
 Santa Susana as a whole scored fourth place in California and 14th place nationally.
 The top student scored 23rd overall, first in Ventura County, CA, and fourth in California.

 Nancy Reagan's funeral

 In March 2016, two of Santa Susana High School's choirs were selected to perform at the funeral of former First Lady of the United States Nancy Reagan.
 The funeral took place at the Ronald Reagan Presidential Library in Simi Valley.
 Advanced Women's Choir and Abbe Road A Capella sang songs such as Somewhere Over the Rainbow and Battle Hymn of the Republic.
 The event was broadcast on television nationally and internationally.